Nuitka/Nuitka/Developer_Manual.rst

 -------------------------

 Currently, Nuitka use C++ as a glorified C, it will tend to use less and less actual C++ patterns.
-To control the order to object deletion, this is vital.
+Nuitka needs to control the order of releases fully, and may have objects becoming illegal references by e.g. in-place operations.

 Exceptions
 ++++++++++